 Council agreed to proceed with an idea generation phase starting in the first quarter of 2018 as well as the termination of the sponsorship agreement with Oilers Entertainment Group including the permanent closure use of the Coliseum building.

 As dates are confirmed for information sharing or public engagement, they will be posted to the City's website.
-Sign up for the project newsletter for information on upcoming dates and next steps.
+Sign up for our project newsletter to receive the latest updates and next steps.